TypeScript

 toast?: { type: 'success' | 'error'; message: string }

-}Error values
+}Error Values

 By default, validation error values are typed as string.
 You may configure TypeScript to expect arrays instead for Rails' default (with model.errors) — multiple errors per field.